 23-to-1 student-to-faculty ratio

 Laptops and textbooks are included in tuition at Northwest, ensuring that all students have access to the tools they need to be successful in the classroom.
-The textbook rental program saves students an average of $1,168 per year.
+The textbook and laptop rental programs save students nearly $7,200 over four years.

 41% of students are living on campus